ftrcafekundera/03-week/README.md

 # Description / Motivation

-This was a project to create an application that an employee could use to generate a random password based on criteria they've selected by modifying a starter code.
+This was a project to create an application that an employee could use to generate a random password based on criteria they've selected.
 Per the client's request, the application will randomly generate a password that meets certain crtieria (e.g., password length and characters used) so that stronger passwords can be generated for increased security.

 This application runs in the browswer, and it features dynamically updated HTML and CSS powered by JavaScript code.